There is something to be said about being able to take care of your own home and become the ultimate DIY homeowner.

 Not only is there a sense of accomplishment that comes with finishing a home repair or improvement project, but you can save some dough.

 Everyone tries their best to do their own repairs, but sometimes that lack of expertise really comes into play, especially when it comes to DIY plumbing.
 We’ve seen a lot of plumbing fails, and it can end up being more of a mess when you DIY your own plumbing.
-So, when it comes to plumbing, we ask that you just give us a call—we know what we’re doing.
+So, when it comes to plumbing, we strongly recommend you reach out to your local plumbing professional.
 Here are the top 5 plumbing fails we see homeowners make, and what you can do to avoid a disaster.

 #1 Using the Wrong Tools